AgroCryptoGit/agrocrypto-1/README.md

 ![Deployed](https://img.shields.io/badge/deployed-Cloudflare-orange)
 ![Deployed](https://img.shields.io/badge/deployed-OpenAI-black)

-# 🌍 AgroNet Labs: The New Sovereign Infrastructure for the 21st Century
+## A🌍 AgroNet Labs: Institutional Infrastructure for the Age of AI.

-**An institutional initiative, not a speculative venture.
-A structural response to a globally unbalanced system.**

 As the geopolitical order undergoes a tectonic shift, and the world demands truth, traceability, and technological sovereignty, **AgroNet Labs LLC** emerges — a technical-operational organism built around one non-negotiable mission: